nscaledev/uni-specifications/specifications/api/resource-metdata.md

 #### Resource Description **OPTIONAL**

 The description should be a verbose description of what the resource is for, useful where names have a specific schema, that is non-intuitive, and you want to give additional detail to viewers so they don't accidentally delete something.

+#### Resource Tags

+Every resource should support metadata tags.
+The idea here is that a resource can be consumed by higher level services, and those services may need to map some form of configuration to a resource for reconciliation.
+Where names cannot be used to perform the mapping directly, tags offer a richer and less restrictive key-value store to apply generic metadata to a resource.

 #### Creation and Deletion Time